 watching the setting sun

-dripping in the rain
+dripping through the misty rain

-grey clouds hanging low
+soft clouds hanging low

 forgetting the mayonnaise